EMA Quick Start

 Uncompress the downloaded package in a directory of your choosing.

-The software package from Thomson Reuters gets downloaded as a zip archive.
+The software package from Refinitiv gets downloaded as a zip archive.
 The libraries in the package are all static linked, so no components need to be registered.
 Just deflate the compressed archive into a directory of your choice and it is done.

 The deflated EMA package contains the CMake, Ema and Eta directories.